g-script/better-tail/README.md

 I needed to tail files for a corporate side project, made a few research on what was available, but nothing could 100% match my needs:

-- did not find any allowing to tail **with or without** following file
+- did not find any package allowing to tail **with or without** following file
-- did not find any allowing to **target file’s N last lines**
+- did not find any package allowing to **target file’s N last lines**
 - lots of them use EventEmitter rather than Stream
-- lots of them are unmaintained since *years*
+- lots of them are unmaintained since _years_
 - majority have unneeded dependencies

 ---

 At first, I wanted to tweak [Luca Grulla’s `tail`][lucagrullatail] package to add the features I needed.
 But, boy, it’s written in Coffeescript :man_facepalming:.
-What a nightmare.
+What a nightmare (at least, for me).

 So, I ended up decaffeinating it and rewriting it in pure JS.
 Then tweaked it as I wanted.